ratatui/ratatui-website/src/content/docs/faq.md

 let mut t = Terminal::new(CrosstermBackend::new(std::io::stderr()))?;
 ```

 Both of these will work fine for normal purposes.
-The question you have to ask if how would you like
+The question you have to ask is how would you like
 your application to behave in non-TTY environments.

 For example, if you run `ratatui-application | grep foo` with `stdout`, your application won't